Honors Physical Science Course

 Notebooks, Composition, & Textbook

-All students will be keeping a notebook (composition) that will be used to summarize notes, vocabulary etc. It is the student’s responsibility to keep their notebook organized and up to date.
+All students will be keeping a notebook that will be used to summarize notes, vocabulary etc. It is the student’s responsibility to keep their notebook organized and up to date.
 All work completed in this course will be added to the notebook.
-The notebook is to be kept in class so that work can be added daily.
-If a student chooses to take their notebook home to study it will be their responsibility to return the notebook the next day.
+The notebook is to be kept in their white binder so that work can be added daily.
 Students may receive daily or weekly grades from their notebook.
 It is important for students to keep their notebook organized and updated.

 WHAT IT IS:

-- Your SN will be graded periodically (daily or weekly) for notes, vocabulary, labs, tests, classwork and homework.
+Your SN will be graded periodically (daily or weekly) for notes, vocabulary, labs, classwork and homework.

 Science Notebooks GUIDELINES: